 1g of protein = 4kcal

-The entire concept of calorie counting exists because calorie intake is person-specific.
+This is why the entire concept of calorie counting exists, because calorie intake is person-specific.
 Calorie ‘needs’ vary from person to person.
-‘Needs’ is defined roughly as the amount of calories someone needs to maintain their weight.
+‘Needs’ is defined roughly as the number of calories someone needs to maintain their weight.
 If someone is eating fewer calories than they need, they’re in what’s called a calorie deficit and will lose weight.
 If someone is eating more calories than they need, they’re in a calorie surplus and will gain weight.

 So why count calories?
 Well, it is likely a person is counting calories because they’re trying to eliminate weight gain, as excess calories are normally stored in the body as fat.
 Alternatively, someone very active like an athlete might want to count calories to track progress of muscle growth, as excess calories can be converted by the body into muscle with exercise.

 Calorie needs vary based on height, weight, age, gender and a whole host of other factors.
 Here are a few examples:

 It’s possible to 'count' the calories of any food, but the approach you take is entirely up to you.
 You can do it:

 The easy way – check out the back of any food packaging as it’s legally required to display calories

 The hard way – calculate the calories using the Atwater factors

 The really hard way – through buying loads of expensive and fancy science equipment!

 Huel makes the process of calorie counting a lot easier too.
 For example, one scoop of Huel = 200 calories and two scoops = a 400 calorie Huel meal, giving you ease and control over your calorie intake.
 There’s many more reasons why Huel is great for calorie counting, but we’ll get to that later!